sumdook/mrinal-website/src/pages/blog/2019-07-31-two-years-of-gst.md

 ![Sample HSN and GST Rate](/img/gst-rate-example.jpg "Sample HSN and GST Rate")

+List of HSN Code is available in many government websites e.g. http://www.wbcomtax.nic.in/GST/GST_FAQ/GST_HSN_CODES.pdf gives the list in PDF.

 ## SAC

 SAC codes (Full form: Services Accounting Code) are codes issued by CBEC (Central Board of Excise & Customs) to uniformly classify each services under GST

 Example of HSN description and applicable GST

 We shall come back with some answers of regular basic questions received on GST.
  We will also present some more basic technical knowledge for common man.